vnscriptkid/dotnet/jwt.md

 - No secret user's info in Payload
 - Keep token yourself
 - Disable token: blacklist
+- jwt token
-- jwt token should be short-lived
+  - should be short-lived,
+  - stored in localStorage
+- refresh-token
+  - is long-lived
-- refresh-token is long-lived, avoid re-login when jwt expires
+  - avoid re-login when jwt expires
+  - stored in cookie (js can't manipulate, sent with every reqs)
+  - hackers can use refreshToken to exchange for token?
+Refresh token rotation: every time an application exchanges a refresh token to get a new access token, a new refresh token is also returned